Craig Francis

 3. Subnet mask: 255.255.255.0

-Then update the configuration of the virtual machine, so the Network Adapter it is enabled, connected, and using "Host-only networking".
+Then update the configuration of the virtual machine, so the Network Adapter it is enabled, connected, and using "Shared networking".

-In your Macs 'System Preferences', under the 'Network' preference pane, look for the 'Parallels Host-Guest' interface.
-If you cannot find it, then give your Mac another restart.
+Now in your Macs 'System Preferences', under the 'Network' preference pane, look for the 'Parallels Shared' interface.

-1. The interface should be configured "Manually" (not via DHCP), if you need to change this, do so and restart the machine again.
+1. The interface should be configured "Manually" (not via DHCP), you should not need to change this, so you might need to restart your machine.
 It seems that Parallels will replace the interfaces configuration on start-up, so we should be using that.

 2. So now the interface should be using: